AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 |test_topologies|

 The test is conducted by iperf3 tool with TCP 128 streams.
+The two VPCs are in the same region.

 AWS Performance Test Results